TomConlin/StarBash/README.md

 <img src="stars_raw.png" width="100%">

 We can see the three brightest stars are at least twice as tall as they are wide just as their cluster reported
-the solid bars of white are CCD well in a column overflowing.
+the solid bars of white are CCD wells in a column overflowing.

 If you look at the upper right corner of the image you will notice
 the distinct set of isolated pixels which look artificial
 and are not at all consistent with the rest of the image.

-Also notice how all the comma (flair) points away from the center of the image,
+Also notice how all the comma (flare) points away from the center of the image,
 that is spherical abberation in the optics (not that it is relevent in this case).

 ### Thesholding